tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that tiny parts of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+• Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which is particularly important in the context of children's health.
+Furthermore, tiny parts of these products can complicate diagnosis in case of swallowing.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.